Getting around Tokyo with the JR Pass: Metro, trains and more

 Miyajima travel guide: Access and getting around

-Miyajima means “shrine island,” and this small island has since ancient times been a sacred place of worship, where the gods were thought to live in harmony with mortal man.
+Miyajima means “shrine island.”
+This small island has been a sacred place of worship since ancient times, where the gods were thought to live in harmony with mortal man.

 Continue reading “%s”